-I’ve travelled to Tunisia a couple of times this year as I (with four other travel bloggers) am working with the Tunisian National Tourist Office to share some of the many attractions of this fascinating Mediterranean country.
-Following our trips, the five of us have now produced a free ebook, Tunisia Beyond The Beach, which you can download via the link at the end of this post.
+I’ve travelled to Tunisia a couple of times as I (with four other travel bloggers) was working with the Tunisian National Tourist Office to share some of the many attractions of this fascinating Mediterranean country.
+Following our trips, the five of us produced a free ebook, Tunisia Beyond The Beach, which you can download via the link at the end of this post.

 Here’s a taste of the book’s contents….

 The dazzling colours of Tunisia…